 By default, differential equations are integrated in a clock-driven fashion, as for a NeuronGroup.
 This is potentially very time consuming, because all synapses are updated at every timestep and Brian will therefore emit a warning.
-If you are sure about integrating the equations at every timestep (e.g. because you want to record the values continuously), then you should specify the flag (clock-driven).
+If you are sure about integrating the equations at every timestep (e.g. because you want to record the values continuously), then you should specify the flag (clock-driven), which will silence the warning.
 To ask Brian 2 to simulate differential equations in an event-driven fashion use the flag (event-driven).
 A typical example is pre- and postsynaptic traces in STDP: